BradFitz66/SDL2-Framework/README.md

 * I feels it shows a wider range of knowledge with certain C++ concepts than it would with UE
 * I can also learn build systems like CMake while doing this

+# Licensing stuff
+This project uses imgui (unmodified) for debug and UI purposes and ships it inside thirdparty/imgui